dqops/dqo/docs/checks/column/numeric/non-negative-values.md

 # non negative values data quality checks

-Column-level check that ensures that there are no more than a maximum number of non-negative values in a monitored column.
+A column-level check that ensures that there are no more than a maximum number of non-negative values in a monitored column.

 ___